gruntwork-io/cloud-nuke/README.md

 For more granularity, such as being able to specify which resources to terminate using regular expressions or plain text, you can pass in a configuration file.

-_Note: Config file support is a new feature and only filtering s3 buckets by name using regular expressions is currently supported.
-We'll be adding more support in the future, and pull requests are welcome!_
+_Note: Config file now supports filtering s3 buckets and iam roles using regular expressions.
+We'll continue adding more support in the future, and pull requests are welcome!_

 ```shell
 cloud-nuke aws --resource-type s3 --config path/to/file.yaml